-Julz holds a Bachelor Of Fine Arts UNSW Art & Design (COFA).
-She was a finalist in the Hornsby Art prize 2019, Finalist Northern Beaches Art Show 2019, Finalist Mosman 2088 2019 Finalist Mosman 2088 2020.
+Julz is an expressive artist who holds a Bachelor of Fine Arts from UNSW Art & Design (COFA).
+She has been recognised as a finalist in several art competitions including the Hornsby Art Prize 2019, the Northern Beaches Art Show 2019, and the Mosman 2088 in 2019 and 2020.

 An essential part of Beresford’s practice is being in the landscape, to be still and present observing nuances which inform the way she focuses her attention.
 It is here that Beresford collects her Gouache studies and drawings which later become a critical part of her studio-based work.
 These ‘Plein Air’ studies refocus her mind back to what had captured her attention.

 Often Beresford responds to the colour of her subjects and searches for locations where she finds a connection.
 One which pushes her studio-based practice to rethink the physical application of this expression.
 She is interested in questioning the physical process of mark making in such a way that translates the observed ‘real’ into an expressive piece of art.
 She ask’s herself ‘how does the process of mark making translate the essence of the place I’m trying to recreate’?